suryatheone/calculator-c/README.md

 *   Support for parentheses `()`
 *   Variable assignment: `x = 10`
 *   Uses variables in expressions
+*   Extensive mathematical functions (see help for full list)
 *   `exit` command to quit the calculator

 ## Project Structure